Go back to Blogs

 Visitation Decisions Depend on Age

 Legally, children can make their own decisions when they reach the age of majority, which is 18 years of age.
-These decisions include decisions about visitation.
+This can include decisions about visitation.

-Before the age of 18, different states have different requirements for when they will allow a child to have a say in visitation or where they will live, but the court does not have to follow the child’s wishes.
+Before the age of 18, each state has different requirements for when they will allow a child to have a say in visitation or where they will live, but the court does not have to follow the child’s wishes.
 The age in most states is 12 or 14, but it can vary depending on how the judge perceives the maturity of the child.

 Child Visitation Considerations